Beer question: Canada

 In a poll carried out by Abacus Data for the 2011 Canadian federal election, New Democratic Party leader Jack Layton was named as the party leader most Canadians would like to have a beer with.
 A poll on the same topic in 2014 named Justin Trudeau as the party leader most Canadians would like to have a beer with, with 44% of respondents saying they would like to do so.

 France

 In a 2022 poll carried out by IFOP, 1,000 French people were asked whether or not they would drink a beer with candidates in the 2022 French presidential election.
 The highest polling candidate in this question was Jean Lassalle, with 39% responding that they would like to have a beer with him.
 The eventual winner of the election, Emmanuel Macron, had the second-highest rating in this question with 37%.

+Historical precedents

+In Robert Munford's 1770 satirical play The Candidates, a character expresses a liking for the fictional politician of Sir John Toddy because he "wont turn his back upon a poor man, but will take a chearful cup with one as well as another", comparing him favorably "to any of your whifflers who han't the heart to be generous".